 Unlike the fixed rate of the Medicare Part B premium, Medicare Plan G rates are variable.

-To get an idea about Medicare Plan G rates for Medicare Supplement insurance Plan G in Kansas, let us consider the case of a 65 year old, non-smoking female who lives in the 66606 zip code area.
+To get an idea on Medicare Plan G rates, consider the case of a 65 year old, non-smoking female who lives in the 66606 zip code area.

 The cost of the monthly premium for Medicare Supplement insurance Plan G in Kansas in 2021 ranges from $119.99 to $163.22, with an average cost of $140.